masbicudo/Pandoc-Emojis-Filter/readme.md

 setup special fonts, overcome lack of support by the latex engines, only to have black-and-white emojis.

+The Pandoc Emoji Filter present in this repository solves all of these problems: it provides colored emojis by using known emoji SVG repositories such as `twemoji` and `noto-emoji`.
+Some TeX knowledge might be useful though, since there is a `template.tex` file needed to insert SVG images in some contexts, such as code blocks.

 ## Features

 - Emojis can be used in normal text, like this :apple:, or like the following: